 2. Create a safe space in your home

 When cats are scared, they like to hide in a safe, dark place.
-If your cat has a favorite place to hide or is crate-trained, fill it with comfortable blankets and bedding to ensure they feel safe and secure.
-Be sure to include their favorite toys or other distractions.
+If your cat has a favorite hiding spot or is crate-trained, fill their safe place with comfortable blankets and bedding to ensure they feel secure.
+Include their favorite toys or other distractions.
+Be sure to include a small litter box if their usual box is at the other end of your home.

-You can also stay in the same room with your cat and create a dark, cool cave to share with them.
-Close the blinds, turn a fan or air conditioning on, then cuddle up together.
+You can also stay in the same room with your cat.
+Close the windows, pull the curtains or blinds, turn on a fan, and then snuggle up together.
 Mask the sound of the fireworks as best as you can with white noise, gentle voices, or soothing music.

-Try not to leave your cat alone during the festivities, but don’t coddle or hold them if they aren’t comfortable with that—they might be happier under the bed or in a closet.
+Try not to leave your cat alone during the fireworks, but don’t feel you have to touch or hold them if they aren’t comfortable with that—they might be happier under the bed or in a closet.
 Expect them to head for their favorite safe space, and you can hang out nearby.

 3. Prevent your cat from escaping

 Noisy fireworks and other celebrations can startle cats and cause them to run away.
 If your cat is usually an outdoor cat, secure them in an internal room so they cannot escape from a door or balcony if they are scared.
-Be very careful when opening doors that your cat has no chance of escaping.
-If you have guests over, make sure they know how quickly your cat could dart out when the door opens.
+Be extremely careful when opening doors that your cat is secured; if you have guests over, make sure they know how quickly your cat could dart out when the door opens.

 As always, make sure your cat has an updated name tag on a properly fitting collar and is microchipped.
 If you’ve moved recently, take a few minutes to go online or get on the phone to update your contact information in the microchip database of the company where your pet is enrolled.

 4. Distract your cat with sounds and games